reactjs/react.dev/src/content/learn/extracting-state-logic-into-a-reducer.md

 ## Consolidate state logic with a reducer {/*consolidate-state-logic-with-a-reducer*/}

-As your components grow in complexity, it can get harder to see at a glance all the different ways in which a component's state gets updated.
-For example, the `TaskApp` component below holds an array of `tasks` in state and uses three different event handlers to add, remove, and edit tasks:
+As your Components grow in complexity, it can get harder to see at a glance all the different ways in which a component's state gets updated.
+For example, the `TaskApp` Component below holds an array of `tasks` in state and uses three different event handlers to add, remove, and edit tasks:

 <Sandpack>